- slide 1 of 3

 - slide 2 of 3

-Why Bother Using a Project Charter?
+Why Bother Using One?

 In the stone ages of project management, much was written on the Internet on how to be a team leader, manage teams, evaluate teams and projects, and how to present your project.
 Not so anymore, especially due to all the defined project management methodologies out there.